 Watch video recordings of previous WARP events below.

-Video recordings of Meet a Member Fireside Chats are restricted to WARP members only.
+Video recordings of Meet a Member Fireside Chats and Networking Roundtables are restricted to WARP members only.
 If you’re not a member yet, please consider joining WARP today!

 January 2025